What is gentrification?

 Louiza Rabouhi is a freelance designer who was once strongly anti-gentrification and campaigned against it in Brixton before moving to Lancaster and now views gentrification as a ‘part of development’.
 “It’s not as bad as people make out, because when you see the forgotten cities of the north, like ours, you start to realise it has benefits,” she said.

 “Lots of our independent shops on the high street are closing and it’s not because chains are moving in.
 I wonder whether having the bigger chains might help, because they attract people into the smaller independent places.”

 GoCompare ranked the UK’s cities by criteria such as property price rises, council investment and salary increases in order to identify which cities have seen the most gentrification.

 Top 10 Cities:

-1. Often a higher number of skips in the area are a way of recognizing the rising price-growth potential.
-Supposedly this displays that the owners have a lot of disposable cash to do up their homes with and perhaps then sell on
+1. Often a higher number of skips in the area are a way of recognising the rising price-growth potential.
+Supposedly this displays that the owners have a lot of disposable cash to do up their homes with and perhaps then sell on.

-3. Tesco Express, Sainsbury’s Local, Pret, Costa and the like move in
+3. Tesco Express, Sainsbury’s Local, Pret, Costa and other such retailers move in.